ioBrokerTranslator/doc/translate.md

 For a general documentation, please refer to the [official Weblate documentation](https://docs.weblate.org/en/latest/user/translating.html).

-If you have further questions, please don't hesitate to ask them in our [forum](https://forum.iobroker.net/) or on [Discord](https://discord.com/invite/HwUCwsH).
+If you have further questions, please don't hesitate to ask them in our [forum](https://forum.iobroker.net/), on [Discord](https://discord.com/invite/HwUCwsH) or in our dedicated [Telegram group](https://t.me/joinchat/RpbX0672BFw1MDg0).

 ## Structure